ETHICS Questions On The Application

 When applying for certification and registration, you must answer the following ethics-related questions on your application form.

-Have you ever been convicted in court of a misdemeanor or felony (including conviction of a similar offense in a military court-martial)?
+Have you ever been charged with or convicted in court of a misdemeanor or felony (including conviction of a similar offense in a military court-martial)?

 Indicate “Yes” for:

 - Charges or convictions, including those that that were stayed, withheld/deferred, set aside, or suspended

 - Any plea of guilty, Alford plea, or plea of no contest (nolo contendere)

 - Traffic violations charged as a misdemeanor or felony